victor-gp/cmd-help-sublime-syntax/README.md

 ### `bat` theme support

 The syntax works nicely with most `bat` themes.
-In some cases, even better than with the default Monokai theme (used in the above example).
 You can find examples of working themes [here](https://github.com/victor-gp/cmd-help-sublime-syntax/tree/demo/docs/examples/theme).

 To use a different theme, just append `--theme='<THEME_NAME>'` to your `bat` commands.
 More info [here](https://github.com/sharkdp/bat#highlighting-theme).